eric-suzuki-archive/fe.mentor-19-fylo-landing-page-with-two-column/README.md

 # Frontend Mentor - Project solution

-This is a solution to the [Jobs Listing challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
+This is a solution to the [Fylo landing page with two column layout]([https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt](https://www.frontendmentor.io/challenges/fylo-landing-page-with-two-column-layout-5ca5ef041e82137ec91a50f5)).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents